HGMF: A Hierarchical Gaussian Mixture Framework for Scalable Tool Invocation within the Model Context Protocol: Experiments

 \subsection{Experiment Configuration}

-\paragraph{Dataset} The dataset employed in this study is MCP-tools, introduced by Fei et al. \cite{fei2025mcp}.
-It comprises 2,797 tools collected from 308 servers within the official MCP repository.
-For our semantic matching task, we preprocessed all textual content by generating vector embeddings using the all-MiniLM-L6-v2 sentence-transformer model \cite{wang2020minilm}.
-The original data, along with these pre-computed embeddings, were consolidated and stored in a single JSON file.

-\paragraph{Implementation Details} Our implementation uses Python 3.10 and PyTorch 2.7.1 (CUDA 12.6), executed on NVIDIA RTX 4090 GPUs.
-Key hyperparameters are: $k=4$ for top-k retrieval, a maximum of 10 tools indexed per server, and random sampling for sample sizes under 10 to mitigate noise.
-We evaluate on 10 exponentially scaled sample sizes ranging from 1 to 2797.

-\paragraph{Evaluation Metrics} We evaluate model performance using {Exact Match Accuracy}.
-A prediction is considered correct only if both the retrieved server and tool perfectly match the ground truth.
-The metric is calculated as: We report accuracy for the entire test set (Overall) and for each individual sample size tier ($s$).
+We evaluate HGMF on the MCP-tools dataset\cite{fei2025mcp}, with all text content pre-embedded using the \textbackslash{}text{all-MiniLM-L6-v2} model.
+The evaluation spans 10 exponential sample sizes ranging from 1 to 2,797 tools.
+Performance is measured by exact match accuracy (\%), where a prediction is considered correct only when both the server and tool perfectly match the ground truth.
+Baseline models include: MCP-zero\cite{fei2025mcp}, word-based sampling, K-means, weighted clustering, and density-based clustering.

-\paragraph{Baselines.} We compare our method against the following baselines: \begin{itemize} \item {MCP-zero}~\cite{fei2025mcp}: The current state-of-the-art, which uses random sampling without replacement. \item {Tokenization-Based}: A naive approach that samples based on tokenizing the input. \item {K-means}: A standard clustering approach where we sample from the $k$ clusters closest to the query embedding. \item {Cluster-Weighted}: An extension of K-means that assigns sampling weights to tools within selected clusters based on their cosine similarity to the query. \item {Density-Based Clustering}: A method that groups servers and tools based on their intrinsic embedding similarities without a predefined number of clusters. \end{itemize}